Our Most Buzzworthy Green Paint Colors

 Here are four of our best-selling green paint colors to start with if you’re ready to explore this fresh color:

 - Dirty Martini: For those who like it shaken or stirred.
 This cloudy olive green classic makes a sophisticated statement in any room.
-This green would be relaxing enough for a master bedroom, but refined enough for a living room too.
+This green would be relaxing enough for a main bedroom, but refined enough for a living room too.
 Depending on how you style it, it can skew glamourous or relaxed and beachy.

 - Current Mood: For those who aren’t afraid to bring the drama.
 This color is having a major style moment thanks to its extraordinary versatility.
 A mysterious, moody green that’s intense and alluring all at once, it can work in bedroom paired with neutrals or in a little powder room with unfinished brass hardware and feminine details.
 What we do know is you’ll have a hard time finding only one spot to use it!